-In cats, aortic mineralization on thoracic radiographs was rare.1-4 Two reports showed the cause of aortic mineralization: arteriosclerosis and metastatic calcification due to chronic renal failure.^{1,2}
+In cats, aortic mineralization on thoracic radiographs was rare.1-4 Two reports suggested that the causes of aortic mineralization were arteriosclerosis and metastatic calcification due to chronic renal failure.^{1,2} radiographs was 1.9% in men and 2.6% in women (the ages of 30 and 89). ^{5,6} Furthermore, in humans, aortic mineralization was associated with arteriosclerosis, chronic renal failure, aging, and cardiovascular diseases.
+6-9

-In dogs, aortic mineralization was also rare (21/3443), and it was considered to be no clinical significance.4
+In dogs, aortic mineralization was also rare, and it was considered to have no clinical significance.4